 The owner has implemented Stage I and Stage II for the Phase I structure and Stage I for the Phase II structure.
 In the case of the latter, the freeing of the Slabs was already sufficient to arrest further cracking of the walls.
 Since swelling was preinduced before Phase II Construction, the resulting heave after construction was very much less than the heaving experience in Phase I Construction.

+Stage III was subsequently carried out and to this time no further distress or cracking has been reported in any of the Building Elements.
+The paper illustrates how a seemingly innocent decision to use “good aggregate” in the form of slag as a base course nearly caused the abandonment and demolition of a building.
 It also illustrates how the initial but erroneous perception of movement of the structure as being downward or “settling” has caused additional but unecessary expenditures in the form of Piled foundations for Phase II Construction.
 The use of Piled foundations aside from adding to the cost and giving false hopes, only aggravated the problem by increasing restraints on the walls causing more serious cracking in the latter.
+The investigative procedures employed led to the isolation of the slag as the agent causing the heaving of the Building and the cracking of various structural elements.
+The resulting simple remedial measures employed, which consisted of removal of the slag and freeing of the slab connections from to the walls, saved the Building from abandonment and demolition.